FusionAuth/terraform-provider-fusionauth/docs/resources/application.md

   * `scope_handling_policy` Controls the policy for handling of OAuth scopes when populating JWTs and the UserInfo response.
 The possible values are:
     * `Compatibility` - OAuth workflows will populate JWT and UserInfo claims in a manner compatible with versions of FusionAuth before version 1.50.0.
     * `Strict` - OAuth workflows will populate token and UserInfo claims according to the OpenID Connect 1.0 specification based on requested and consented scopes.
+* `passwordless_configuration_enabled` - (Optional) Determines if passwordless login is enabled for this application.
 * `registration_configuration` - (Optional)
   * `birth_date` - (Optional)
     * `enabled` - (Optional)